MicrosoftDocs/azure-devops-docs/docs/repos/security/github-advanced-security-security-overview.md

 :::image type="content" source="media/security-overview-coverage.png" lightbox="media/security-overview-coverage.png" alt-text="Screenshot of Coverage tab in security overview for an organization.":::

-Dependency scanning, code scanning, and secret scanning alerts are considered enabled once a result has been successfully submitted.
-This means, if a scan has been complete regardless of alert discovery on any branch for a repository, the tool lights up coverage for that repository.
-The coverage view does not consider recency of the scan.
+Dependency scanning, code scanning, and secret scanning alerts are enabled once a SARIF result file has been successfully submitted to Advanced Security.
+In other words, a successful scan regardless of alert discovery on any branch for a repository lights up coverage for that particular tool and repository.
+The enablement status doesn't consider recency of the scan.

-By hovering on a specific repository and selecting the cog icon, security overview directs you to that repository's settings pane where you can enable Advanced Security.
-For more information about configuring Advanced Security features, refer to [Configure GitHub Advanced Security](configure-github-advanced-security-features.md).
+Hovering on a specific repository and selecting the cog icon directs you to that repository's settings pane where you can enable Advanced Security.
+For more information about configuring Advanced Security features, see [Configure GitHub Advanced Security](configure-github-advanced-security-features.md).

 :::image type="content" source="media/enable-github-advanced-security.png" lightbox="media/enable-github-advanced-security.png" alt-text="Screenshot of enabling GitHub Advanced Security.":::